tarantool/doc/doc/reference/reference_lua/box_error.rst

     When called with a Lua-table argument, the code and reason have any user-desired values.
 The result will be those values.

-    :param string reason: description of an error, defines by user
+    :param string reason: description of an error, defined by user
-    :param integer  code: number code for this error, also defines by user
+    :param integer  code: numeric code for this error, defined by user

 .. function:: box.error()